mvasilchuk/yasem/README.md

 # YASEM

-Yasem (Yet Another Stb EMulator) is a IPTV Set-Top-Box emulator for desktop platforms.
+Yasem (Yet Another Stb EMulator) is an IPTV Set-Top-Box emulator for desktop platforms.
 It may be used to load IPTV portals to watch internet TV or for developing such portals using build-in developer tools from WebKit (like in Chrome/Chromium).

 **YASEM is free software licensed under the term of GPL v2.
 Some of its components may be licensed under different terms.**